Opus 44 contract signed

 in January 2019 to be rebuilt for St. Paul's Episcopal Church in Healdsburg, California.
 Progress photos can be seen on our Opus 43 page and also on Facebook.

 We are pleased to announce that, after fifty years of homelessness, the only surviving work of New York organ builder Thomas Robjohn has finally found a home.
-Soon it will be on permanent display at the Musical Instrument Museum
+It is now on permanent display at the Musical Instrument Museum

 in Phoenix, Arizona.
-It is fully playable, but its gorgeous walnut case, entirely veneered in rosewood, suits it well to this venue where it will be seen more than heard.
+The 1859 instrument is fully playable, and its gorgeous walnut case, entirely veneered in rosewood, suits it well to this venue where it will be seen more often than heard.
 See specs

 and more photos